aiswarialajan124-png/DataAnalytics_Portfolios/GDP-inequality-analysis_portfolio/README.md

    - Kuznets curve test

 ## Key Findings
-- Weak relationship between GDP growth ans income inequality
+- Weak relationship between GDP growth and income inequality

-  - The scatterplot comparing GDP growth and the Gini index shows a weak positive relationship between economic growth and income inequality.The calculated correlation coefficient is approximately 0.08, indicating that higher GDP growth does not strongly correspond to changes in inequality across countries.The wide dispersion of points suggest that economic growth alone is not a strong predictor of inequality outcomes.
+  - The scatterplot comparing GDP growth and the Gini index shows a weak positive relationship between economic growth and income inequality.
+The calculated correlation coefficient is approximately 0.08, indicating that higher GDP growth does not strongly correspond to changes in inequality across countries.
+The wide dispersion of points suggestS that economic growth alone is not a strong predictor of inequality outcomes.

 - Higher income countries tend to have lower inequality